itaineil/Slim_Rest_Api/README.md

-A simple Restful Api using PHP Slim Framework
+This is a simple Restful Api using PHP Slim Framework and Mysql for storing data